 - This too WILL pass; just remind yourself of this AND be gentle with yourself during your recovery.

 What are the BEST TIPS for dealing with cosmetic surgery recovery?

 - Putting your BEFORE photos on your fridge or bathroom mirror (and maybe some motivational images so long as they’re realistic) can help remind you of WHY you chose surgery.

 - Visit our RECOVERY TIPS page.

 - Have good support around you and a comfortable environment.
 Listen to your favourite uplifting songs and enjoy your healing time as much as possible.

 Download Our 7 Steps to Cosmetic Surgery Guide

-Top Tips for getting through the emotional ups and downs of having had cosmetic surgery – recovery and healing time.
+Top Tips for getting through the emotional ups and downs of having had cosmetic surgery – feelings during recovery and healing time.

 Know what to expect – why it’s good to do your cosmetic surgery research.

 - Before you have surgery, research the procedure.